-- 1) Discharge measurement of the mine water at LW-001 (former Colorado Discharge Permit System [CDPS] Outfall 001) at the Lower Bench, and retort water at the Upper and Lower Manhole locations; - 2) Semi-annual water quality sampling of - a.
-Mine-water discharge at the Lower Bench Vault (LW-001); - b.
-Retort-water discharge at the Lower Bench Vault (LW-Retort), the Lower Manhole (LW-LM); and at the Evaporation Pond); - c.
-Groundwater at well LWCW-1A; - 3) Measurement of the manometer installed in the Research Mine Vault (LW-002); - 4) Precipitation; - 5) Monitoring of the Evaporation Pond leak detection systems; and - 6) Monitoring of salinity at the Evaporation Pond.
+- 1) Monthly monitoring (when safe access is available) - a.
+Discharge measurement of the mine water at LW-001 (former Colorado Discharge Permit System [CDPS] Outfall 001) at the Lower Bench - b.
+Discharge measurement of the mine retort water at the Upper and Lower Manhole locations - c.
+Measurement of the manometer installed in the Research Mine Vault (LW-002) - d.
+Precipitation at the Lower Bench and at the Evaporation Pond; - e.
+Salinity of the Evaporation Pond and Settling Pond

+- f.
+Water level measurements of leak detection sumps at the Evaporation Pond and Settling Pond - 2) Semi-annual water quality sampling - a.
+Mine-water discharge at the Lower Bench Vault (LW-001) - b.
+Retort-water discharge at the Lower Bench Vault (LW-Retort), the Lower Manhole (LW-LM); and at the Evaporation Pond - c.
+Groundwater at well LWCW-1A

-Monitoring of mine discharge waters, the Research Mine manometer, and the Evaporation Pond salinity and leak detection system is done on a monthly frequency except during access restrictions, mostly during the winter months.
+Monthly monitoring of mine discharge waters, the Research Mine manometer, and the Evaporation Pond salinity and leak detection system is done on a monthly frequency except during access restrictions, mostly during the winter months.
 As mentioned, water quality sampling is done on a semi-annual basis in May and October.
 Monitoring data for the reporting period are shown in Table 8.